How to Prepare for the Family Medicine Shelf Exam

-The Family Med Shelf will test your ability to differentiate between the problems that a family physician would manage on their own in a clinic setting (such as managing meds for a patient with diabetes and hypertension), and those who would need referral to a specialist.
+The Family Med Shelf will test your ability to differentiate between the problems that a family physician would manage on their own in a clinic setting (such as managing meds for a patient with diabetes and hypertension), and those who would need a referral to a specialist.
 (Basically, you need to be able to manage the horses, and refer the zebras to a specialist.)
 It will also expect you to be able to recognize an unstable patient who should be transferred to an inpatient setting.

 A family physician also focuses on screening and disease prevention.
 It’s likely that you’ll be asked about vaccine schedules, as well as the current guidelines for screening exams such as colonoscopies and mammograms.
 You should also have a sense of what lifestyle modifications would be helpful for preventing complications, including guidelines for exercise and nutrition, as well as pharmacologic interventions that are useful for disease prevention.

 This is a great site with a series of videos on high-yield topics.
 To make things a little easier, the videos that are relevant to family medicine are grouped together here.
-Along with the videos, there are also notes for each one; these are particularly useful for quick review before the exam.
+Along with the videos, there are also notes for each one; these are particularly useful for a quick review before the exam.

 We recommend carrying a book in your bag to study whenever you find downtime in the clinic, and Case Files Family Medicine is a great one.
 You can use it in the clinic to learn more about your patients’ clinical problems and review information connected to them.

 As a result, this is the one Shelf for which UWorld may be more of a challenge to use.
-One option is to use the pediatrics, ob/gyn, and internal medicine topics, but this could easily be overwhelming to try to get through in the short time that you have.
+One option is to use the pediatrics, ob/GYN, and internal medicine topics, but this could easily be overwhelming to try to get through in the short time that you have.

 PreTest Family Medicine

-PreTest is a print book rather than an online resource.
+The preTest is a print book rather than an online resource.
 This allows you to carry it in your bag to review when you find downtime in the clinic.
 It contains 500 high-yield questions on ambulatory medicine, so it’s a good question bank for the Family Medicine Shelf Exam.

 AAFP website question bank

 The American Academy of Family Physicians, or AAFP, offers a useful Qbank on its site.
 Though designed for the family medicine boards, it’s also high-yield for the Family Medicine Shelf Exam.
-If you sign up for a student membership to AAFP (which is free), you have access to this Qbank.
+If you sign up for student membership to AAFP (which is free), you have access to this Qbank.

 Step Up to Medicine

 You’ll definitely want this book for both your Internal Medicine and Surgery Shelves, so it’s worth the investment.
 If you get through the ambulatory care section in Step Up during your family med rotation, you should be well-prepared for the exam.

 The family med rotation is clinic-heavy; your clinical experiences will take place mostly or entirely in the outpatient setting, generally leaving you with nights and weekends free.
 This may make it seem like this rotation will be a bit of a break, although it’s important not to underestimate this rotation.
 You will definitely need to be on your game to do well on family medicine.

 Still, although some clinic days are very busy, there also tend to be some slower days in the clinic with more downtime between patients.
-It’s a great idea to have at least one book in your bag, so that you can study whenever you find yourself with extra time.
+It’s a great idea to have at least one book in your bag so that you can study whenever you find yourself with extra time.

 Because your schedule is likely to be somewhat more predictable on this rotation, you may find that it’s easier to stick to a study schedule.
 You’ll want to create a study target; take all of the content you want to get through before your exam, and divide it up so that you know how much you need to complete each day.

-Seek help from others
+3. Seek help from others, tutors or professionals

 As with all of the exams along the medical journey, from the MCAT through your specialty boards, you aren’t the first one to go through this.
 Ask people who have recently completed the exam to give you their study tips.